MichelKrispin/rf-simulated-annealing/README.md

 Python implementations of quasi rejection-free and rejection-free simulated annealing to optimize [QUBO](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization) problems.
 A [CUDA implementation](https://github.com/MichelKrispin/cuda-rf-simulated-annealing) exists as well.
+Additionally, the default simulated annealing algorithm is implemented as a reference.
+This reference implementation makes use of an improved update scheme where only the differences to the last energy state is computed.
+By using this scheme, the complexity is reduced to O(n \* t), where n is the number of bits in the problem and t is the number of time steps.

 ## Usage